rajkumarkarthik/rdpartial/README.md

 ## Acknowledgments

-Development of this package was assisted by OpenAI's ChatGPT (GPT-4) for code optimization and documentation refinement.
+Development of this package was assisted by OpenAI's ChatGPT o3 model and Anthropic's Claude 4 Sonnet model for code optimization and documentation refinement.
 All algorithmic design, mathematical implementation, and scientific validation remain the work of the authors.

 ## License